yzhang598/DevopsLab/Setup Docker Nodes.md

 - All the required application dependencies for the build.
 For example, for a java maven project, you need to have git, java, and maven installed on the image.
 - Expose port 22.

-Here is a example of create ssh agent Docker image use [Dockerfile](https://github.com/bibinwilson/jenkins-docker-slave/blob/master/Dockerfile).
+Here is an example of create ssh agent Docker image use [Dockerfile](https://github.com/bibinwilson/jenkins-docker-slave/blob/master/Dockerfile).